gdat515-sjfc/course-materials/gdat-515-assignment4.md

 #### Due Date: 2020/02/17 - Before Class

-#### This is a repeat of Assigment Two where you will use Plotly instead of ggplot2
+#### This is a repeat of Assigment Two, this time using Plotly instead of ggplot2

 For this assignment, use your newly developed plotly skills to answer a specific question using data.